World Diabetes Day 2020

 Length of Course: 4 hours

-Upon successful completion of this program, participants will receive 4.0 contact hour.
+Upon successful completion of this program, participants will receive 4.0 nursing continuing professional development contact hour.

 Dietitians: 4.0 hours of CPE for registered dietitians.